chriscalo/astro-app/README.md

 # Astro Example App

-This repo is an example of a server-side-rendered, multi-page app with an Express server and Vue UI components.
+This repo is an example of a server-rendered, multi-page app with an Express server and Vue UI components.